israelsousa21/layout-discord-vuejs/README.md

-# layout-discord-vuejs
+# Layout Discord VueJS
-Layout Discord in VueJS
+Redoing the layout of Discord in VueJS.
+Enhancing CSS and SCSS techniques.